DUKE42web/DUKE/.gitbook/assets/Storybook.md

 Controls allow designers and developers to explore component behavior by mucking about with its arguments.

 Storybook feeds the given args property into the story during render.
-Each of the args from the story function will now be live editable using Storybook's Controls panel, so we can dynamically change components in Storybook to see how they look with different settings and data:
+Each of the args from the story function will now be live editable using Storybook’s Controls panel, so we can dynamically change components in Storybook to see how they look with different settings and data:

 ![Storybook Controls panel](./storybook-args.png)